Inspiring Generations

 Navigating Your Graduate Program While Attending the Regular Member Program

-While attending the Regular Member Program, the schedule is very structured and during the fall and winter students will not have much time to expensively work on a dissertation.
-However, the spring term does allow for independent research.
-The spring term (mid-March to June 1) is less structured and designed for training in archaeological field work, independent study, and/or travel, thus allowing for advancement on the dissertation.
-Overall, the Regular Member Program builds participants’ knowledge about ancient to modern Greece, increasing the depth and breadth of knowledge.
+The schedule of the Regular Academic Program is both very structured and very busy.
+During the fall and winter terms participants will not have much time to prep for qualifying exams or work on a Master's thesis or PhD dissertation.
+The spring term (mid-March to June 1) is less structured and designed for training in archaeological field work, independent study, and/or travel, thus allowing some time to make progress towards the MA or PhD degree.

-Most graduate programs will allow students to study off campus for an academic year, but students may need to obtain permission from a Graduate Director or Chair of their program.
-The student’s department or institute may require additional paperwork to gain permission to study off campus.
-Students should consult with their advisor on the process.
+Many graduate programs will allow students to study off campus for an academic year, but they may need to obtain permission from a Graduate Director or Chair of their program, and the department or institute may require additional paperwork to gain permission to study off campus.
+Applicants should consult with their advisor on the process.

 To see more about the requirements for health insurance in order to obtain the study visa, link here.